1553008/SimpleLocation/README.md

 * Android Studio 3.0.1

 ## Features:
+* Login with Facebook.
 * Searching places.
 Places near user's current location will be showed with highest priority.
 * Finding directions, users can choose and see information between 2 travel modes: bus and driving.
 Supports up to 23 waypoints
 * Finding nearest food street vendors based on user's current locations and food name.
 Users can find directions to food shop and see shop's information including ratings, reviews, photos, adresses.
+Users are enable to leave reviews and ratings.
+* Intuitive, Colorful UI.
+* Smooth, Fast, Stable UX.

 ## Applied Techniques